thomasthaddeus/cityuseattle.github.io/docs/git/githubdesktop.md

 ## Done

-And then, click “Finish”.
-Till now, you have a workable GitHub Desktop on Windows.
+Click “Finish”.
+You should now have a workable GitHub Desktop on Windows.

 ![](/assets/images/githubdesktop/windows_5.png)